noahehall/theBookOfNoah/0current/languages/scala/sbt.md

   - full scope: consists of all 3 for a specific value: `projectX / configX / task / someKey`
   - subproject axis
     - ThisBuild: scope for all subprojects in a build, generally used as a fallback incase a subproject doesnt explicitly define a setting
-  - dependency Configuration axis: defines a graph of library deps, potentially with its own classpath, sources, genreated packages, etc.
+  - Configuration (dependency) axis: defines a graph of library deps, potentially with its own classpath, sources, genreated packages, etc
     - needs to be capitalized
     - `Compile` defines the main build in `src/main/scala`
     - `Test` defines how to build tests in `src/test/scala`